Chart Color Schemes

 The educational profile of Metung exceeds national averages, with above-average qualification levels and academic performance metrics

-Metung trail's educational qualifications lag behind Victoria's regional benchmarks.
-As of a recent report (2021), 25.0% of Metung residents aged 15+ hold university degrees, compared to the Victorian average of 33.4%.
-This gap suggests potential for educational development and skills enhancement in the region.
-Bachelor degrees are most common at 16.6%, followed by postgraduate qualifications (5.1%) and graduate diplomas (3.3%).
+Metung trail's educational qualifications lag behind Victorian regional benchmarks.
+25.0% of residents aged 15 and above hold university degrees, compared to the state average of 33.4%.
+This gap suggests potential for educational development and skills enhancement.
+Bachelor degrees are most prevalent at 16.6%, followed by postgraduate qualifications (5.1%) and graduate diplomas (3.3%).

-Vocational credentials are also prominent, with 42.2% of residents aged 15+ holding such qualifications - advanced diplomas constitute 15.4%, while certificates make up 26.8%.
-A significant portion of the population is currently engaged in formal education: 20.9% in total.
-This includes 7.9% in primary, 5.7% in secondary, and 2.2% pursuing tertiary education.
+Vocational credentials are prominent, with 42.2% of residents aged 15 and above holding such qualifications – advanced diplomas account for 15.4% and certificates for 26.8%.
+A significant proportion of the population is actively pursuing formal education, with 7.9% in primary, 5.7% in secondary, and 2.2% in tertiary education.

 Frequently Asked Questions - Education